19th Arkansas Infantry Regiment (Dockery's): Paroled, exchanged and re-organized

 This regiment surrendered with the Army of Mississippi at Vicksburg, Mississippi, July 4, 1863.
 General U. S. Grant initially demanded the unconditional surrender of the Vicksburg garrison, but faced with the necessity of feeding 30,000 starving Confederates and having the idea that these soldiers might do more harm to the Confederate cause by being released to return home rather than being exchanged as whole units, he relented and allowed for the immediate parole of the surrendered units.
-According to the Confederate War Department, Union leader encouraged the surrendered confederates to simply return home, rather than reporting to parole camps to await their eventual exchange.
+According to the Confederate War Department, Union leaders encouraged the surrendered confederates to simply return home, rather than reporting to parole camps to await their eventual exchange.
 The able bodied Confederate soldiers who were released on parole walked out of Vicksburg (they were not allowed to proceed in any military formations) on July 11, 1863.
 Paroling of these able bodied men was completed in their respective regimental camps inside Vicksburg prior to July 11.
 Those who were wounded or sick in the various hospitals in Vicksburg were paroled, and were released as soon as they could leave on their own.
 July 15/16 is the most common date of these Vicksburg hospital paroles.
 Some of the most seriously wounded and sick were sent by steamship down the Mississippi River and over to Mobile, Alabama, where they were delivered on parole to Confederate authorities.

 Confederate commanders designated Enterprise, Mississippi as the rendezvous point (parole camp) for the Vicksburg parolees to report to after they got clear of the last Federal control point at Big Black Bridge.
 By August 3, 1864 it was apparent that most of the Arkansas units had bypassed the established parole camps, and with the assistance of their Union captors, simply crossed the river and returned home.
 On August 3, 1863 it was reported that only a very small number of the paroled Arkansas troops had reported to parole camps east of the Mississippi River.

 On August 8, 1863, General Pemberton, wrote to Adjutant General and Inspector General of the Confederate Army, Brigadier General Samuel Cooper to report that the troops from Trans-Mississippi Department (including Arkansas) had abandoned the Army of Mississippi before permission was obtained to furlough them.
 The troops were ordered to rendezvous at Camden, Arkansas.
 General Pemberton also requested to send Arkansas troops paroled at after the surrender of Port Hudson to that Camden as well.
 Because so many of the Vicksburg parolees, especially from Arkansas, simply went home, Major General Pemberton requested Confederate President Davis to grant the men a thirty furlough beginning on July 21.
-Soldier who did not report to the parole camp with in the time limits of the furlough were not punished as deserters as long as the soldier eventually showed up at a parole camp to be declared exchanged and returned to duty.
+Soldiers who did not report to the parole camp with in the time limits of the furlough were not punished as deserters as long as the soldier eventually showed up at a parole camp to be declared exchanged and returned to duty.